santigl/TWiT-cache/README.md

 # TWiT-cache
-Script that caches requests to the TWiT API to avoid exceding the requests-per-minute limit.
+Script that caches requests to the TWiT API to avoid exceeding the requests-per-minute limit.

 The idea was to use it for developing in a Roku, where it is not possible to configure a proxy server.